amirjalaly/Clustering-based-QA/README.md

 # Clustering-based-QA
 This Repository includes the codes of the paper titled "Clustering-Based Sequence to Sequence Model for Generative Question Answering in a Low-Resource Language" by A. Jalaly Bidgoly and H. Amirkhani.

+Abstract

+Despite the impressive success of sequence to sequence models for generative question answering, they need a vast amount of question-answer pairs during training, which is hard and expensive to obtain, especially for low-resource languages.
+In this paper, we present a framework which exploits the semantic clusters among the question-answer pairs to compensate for the lack of enough training data.
+In the training phase, the question-answer pairs are clustered, and a cluster predictor is trained to identify the cluster each question belongs to.
+Then, a sequence to sequence model is trained, where there is a different generator for each cluster in the decoder component.
+During the test phase, the cluster of the input question is first identified using the trained cluster predictor, and the appropriate decoder is exploited.
+Our experiments on a Persian religious dataset show that the proposed method outperforms the standard sequence to sequence model by a large margin in terms of ROUGE and BLEU scores.
+This is traced back to the lower number of words in each cluster, leading to a reduction in the number of effective parameters every generator needs to learn, which help the model learn from fewer training data with less overfitting.